 Gold is a symbol of love, power and wealth the world-over.
 But look behind the glitz and the reality is not so glamorous.

 This can help them to improve their mining and business practices as well as open the market to generate more sales on better terms.
-The Standards include strict requirements on working conditions, health and safety, handling chemicals, women’s rights, child labour and protection of the environment.
+The Fairtrade Gold Standards include strict requirements on working conditions, health and safety, handling chemicals, women’s rights, child labour and protection of the environment.